SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

   WHERE name LIKE '%ee%'
   OR name LIKE '_o%'
   INTO TABLE @DATA(names). "dog,deer,cheetah,donkey,sheep

+SELECT name FROM @itab AS tab
+  WHERE name NOT LIKE '%ee%'
+  INTO TABLE @names.
+"All except deer, cheetah, sheep

 "ESCAPE addition for defining a single-character escape character "In the following example, this character is #.
 It is placed before